Skip to main content

 Check your local GDD and soil temperature

-Enter your ZIP code for the current growing-degree-day total and soil temperature from your nearest USDA or NOAA monitoring station, then match it against the windows in this guide.
+Enter your city or ZIP code for the current growing-degree-day total and soil temperature from your nearest USDA or NOAA monitoring station, then match it against the windows in this guide.

 Frequently Asked Questions